How to attract readers with blog text formatting?

-The same happens if your input is too wide.
+The same thing happens if your entrance is too wide.
 Surely you have already noticed that even in Word, the text does not take up the entire width of the screen.
 For the same reason.

-Now imagine you wrote one word on one line.
-Now, not only is it difficult to write sentence after sentence, but you are scrolling endlessly.
+Now imagine that you wrote one word on one line.
+Now, not only is it difficult to write sentence after sentence, but you scroll endlessly through the record.

 In this regard, the optimal solution is somewhere in the middle.

-Let's leave our thoughts and move on to some serious research.
+Let's leave our thoughts and move on to serious research.